Mark McNulty: Professional career

+Senior career

 When McNulty turned fifty and became eligible to play senior golf he chose to take part in the U.S.-based Champions Tour.
 His first full season in 2004 was highly successful with three wins (including the Charles Schwab Cup Championship) and a seventh-place finish on the money list.
 In 2007 he won the JELD-WEN Tradition, one of the five major championships on the over-50 tour.
 It was McNulty's sixth career win on the Champions Tour.
 His seventh win came in 2009 at the Principal Charity Classic with a playoff win over Nick Price and Fred Funk.
+In 2011 he won the Liberty Mutual Legends of Golf.

-Private life
+Personal life

-During 1978−1980, McNulty represented South Africa in professional tournaments.

-In November 1981, he received serious facial and neck injuries when his car in high speed collided with a bus near his parents' farm in Zimbabwe, on is way to the ICL Tournament in Johannesburg, South Africa.
+In November 1981, McNulty received serious facial and neck injuries when his car in high speed collided with a bus near his parents' farm in Zimbabwe, on his way to the ICL International in Johannesburg, South Africa.
 Despite his injuries, McNulty played in the 1981 South African Open the following month and won a tournament in Durban in January 1982, eight weeks after the accident.

 McNulty became an Irish citizen in 2003 at the age of 50.
 He was eligible to do so because his maternal grandmother was born in Ballymena in Northern Ireland.
 He stated that his reason for doing so was his concern that as a non-resident Zimbabwean it could take him up to two years to get his passport renewed if he lost it.
 Commentators elaborated that the farm that his family had been managing for 40-something years had been confiscated by the Mugabe regime.

-He lives in Sunningdale, England with his wife Allison and they have two children together, Matthew (born 1985) and Catherine (born 1988).
-McNulty also has two stepchildren and two grandchildren.
+He now lives in Sunningdale, England.
+He has two children: Matthew (born 1985) and Catherine (born 1988).
+McNulty also has two stepchildren and four grandchildren: Luke, Layla, Charlee and Caila.

-McNulty lists his interests as piano, fine arts, scuba activities, underwater photography, and shark diving.

-McNulty is the Director of the Mark McNulty Junior Golf Foundation, a non-profit organisation whose objective is to use golf as a medium to improve a child's development on and off the golf course, while growing the game of golf.
+McNulty is the Director of the Mark McNulty Junior Golf Foundation.
+It is a non-profit organisation whose objective is to use golf as a medium to improve a child's development on and off the golf course while growing the game of golf.